5 speakers 15 minutes each

 Melissa Benn is a writer, journalist and campaigner.
 She was educated at Holland Park comprehensive and the London School of Economics where she graduated with a First in history.
 Before becoming a full time writer, she worked for the National Council for Civil Liberties, the Open University, Women in Prison and the London magazine City Limits.
 As a freelance writer, her essays and journalism have appeared in a wide range of publications, including The Independent,The Times, Public Finance, Marxism Today, the London Review of Books, Cosmopolitan and Public Finance.
 She is a regular contributor to The Guardian and New Statesman.
 Her non-fiction works include Madonna and Child: Towards a New Politics of Motherhood (1998); Education and Democracy, co-edited with Clyde Chitty (2004) and A Comprehensive Future: Quality and Equality For All Our Children, a specially commissioned pamphlet for the pressure group Compass co-written with Fiona Millar (2006) which provoked widespread discussion.
 In 2011 she published School Wars: The Battle for Britain’s Education which the Observer called ‘a tremendous book.’
 In September 2013 she published What Should We Tell Our Daughters?
 The Pleasures and Pressures of Growing Up Female, an exploration of young women’s lives from the perspective of a feminist in mid-life and mother of teenagers which was shortlisted for a Politico’s Book of the Year in 2014.
 Her most recent book, The Truth About Our Schools: Exploding the Myths, Exploring the Evidence, was launched by Routledge in early 2016.
 Melissa is a regular speaker and broadcaster.

-Kate Clanchy is a writer, teacher and journalist.
+Kate Clanchy is a writer, poet, teacher and journalist.
+She has a thirty year career in teaching.
 She’s the recipient of several awards for her writing.
-Clanchy was awarded a Forward Prize for her poetry collection Slattern, her short story ‘The Not-Dead and the Saved’ won both the 2009 BBC National Short Story Award and the VS Pritchett Memorial Prize, and her novel Meeting the English was shortlisted for the Costa Prize.
-Clanchy’s BBC Radio 3 programme about her work with students (We Are Writing About Home), was shortlisted for the Ted Hughes Award.
-In 2018, an anthology of her students’ work, England: Poems from a School, was published to great acclaim and in the same year she was awarded an MBE for services to literature.
+She received a Forward Prize for her poetry collection Slattern and her novel Meeting the English was shortlisted for the Costa Prize.
+Clanchy’s BBC Radio 3 programme We Are Writing A Poem About Home was a collaborative work with students and was shortlisted for the Ted Hughes Award 2015.
+In 2018 an anthology of her students’ work, England: Poems from a School, was published to great acclaim, and she was awarded an MBE for services to literature.
+Her new book, Some Kids I Taught and What They Taught Me, has been called ‘the best book on teachers and children and writing that I've ever read’ by Philip Pullman. @KateClanchy1